+The Bay Area has always been host to unexplained phenomena, and even unsolved serial killers.
 One of the most publicized exorcisms in modern day history occurred in the fog-drenched town of Daly City, a suburb south of San Francisco.
-The exorcism case received nationwide attention in 1972 due to reported claims of possession, and strange poltergeist events that multiple people had witnessed.
+The exorcism in daly city received nationwide attention in 1972 due to reported claims of demon possession, and strange poltergeist events that multiple people had witnessed.

 “On July 10, 1972, Jan and Brian Neven called a psychic study group frantically requesting help and saying that fires were spontaneously occurring in their home.
 That same evening several psychics went to see the family.
 The following day, I visited their home.
 Within the month I spent the night there on eight occasions, and also made three shorter visits.
 Some of these were made because some member of the family called in a panic.
 The first activity occurred in May, 1972…” That’s how UCLA psychologist Dr. Freda Morris began her July and August, 1974 article in Fate Magazine documenting what is now known as the Devil in Daly City case.

 A Haunting in Daly City, or something more Evil?

 Paranormal activity began with spontaneous fires breaking out in the home of a young couple, Jan and Brian Neven, and their newborn son, Stephen.
 As Brian Innes stated in his 1996 book, Ghost Sightings , “…Doors unlocked and opened by themselves, furniture and other household pieces were overthrown, small objects disappeared and then, some time later, returned.”